 When I am not in the office, I spend my time with family, friends, and my mischievous cat Rufus.
 I enjoy exploring Austin’s foodie scene and discovering new spots that have emerged in the years I have lived in other states.
-I also practice yoga and am learning how to ballroom dance (the waltz is my favorite), and love curling up on a comfortable chair with a good book.
+I also practice yoga, am learning how to ballroom dance (salsa is my favorite), and love curling up with a good book.

 My approach to therapy is relational and integrative, pulling from many different philosophies of treatment.
-I believe that it is most important for a person to feel safe and able to trust their therapist, as a strong bond gives space for meaningful change to occur.
-With the relationship as the foundation, I incorporate mindfulness and self-compassion as overarching philosophies of wellness.
-I work flexibly with my clients to meet their needs, bringing in elements of cognitive behavioral, emotion-focused, and psychodynamic therapies as appropriate, all while considering each individual within their cultural context.
-I believe that as the therapist, I am only here to be the guide, someone to listen, understand, and make suggestions.
-I take immense joy in the day that my clients “graduate” from therapy, confident that they can “fly out of the nest” towards happiness, fulfillment, and success.
+I believe that it is most important for a person to feel safe and able to trust their therapist, as a strong bond between therapist and client creates the space for meaningful change to occur.
+With the therapeutic relationship as the foundation, I incorporate mindfulness and self- compassion as overarching philosophies of wellness.
+I work flexibly with my clients to meet their needs, bringing in elements of cognitive behavioral, emotion-focused, and psycho-dynamic therapies as appropriate, all while considering each individual within their cultural context.

-Through my years working in collegiate mental health, I have developed a passion for working with adolescents and young adults.
-This phase of life is often characterized by issues of identity development and transition, during which therapy can be essential to ameliorating past hurts, finding a coherent sense of self, and positioning oneself in the world for continued growth and development.
+I have developed a passion for working with adolescents and young adults after years of working in collegiate mental health.
+This phase of life is often characterized by issues of identity development and transition, during which therapy can be essential to processing past hurts, creating a coherent sense of self, and positioning oneself in the world for continued growth and development.
 I particularly enjoy working with relationship issues (romantic, familial, roommates, friendships, grief and loss, etc.), anxiety, depression, eating disorders and disordered eating, academic distress, career exploration, and all forms of identity development (including gender and sexual orientation exploration, transitions, and coming outs).